blacko7/AirBnB_clone/web_static/README.md

-This is for the project
+This is for the project 0x01.
+AirBnB clone - Web static